blackskunk/Data_Analyst_Training/README.md

 # Purpose

-### This GitHub repository is used to publish the tasks and exercises performed during my Data Analytic training at Cousera
+This GitHub repository is used to publish the assignments and completed exercises for the various courses I take as part of my Data Analytic training on Cousera.org.